phaethon/kamene/doc/scapy/installation.rst

 * `Matplotlib <http://matplotlib.org/>`_.
 Required for interactive plot/graph viewing.

-* Networkx.
+* `Networkx <https://networkx.github.io/>`_.
 Conversations can be converted to Networkx graph if library is present.

 Platform-specific instructions
 ==============================